Holocaust Remembrance Day….”NEVER AGAIN”

-Having just posted about the horrors of Syria, which may be another Holocaust if a solution is not found to bring peace to the area, it is fitting to think about World War II and all those who perished under the Nazi dictator, Hitler.
+As all of Israel stood silent today to remember the victims of the Holocaust, it is fitting to think about World War II and all those who perished under the Nazi dictator, Hitler.
+They were not all Jews.
 It is estimated that over six million men, women and children died in the death camps.
 Memorials can be found around the world.
 One special one is the children’s memorial, Yad Vashem, in Jerusalem.
 The day my husband and I visited this memorial, there were little lights on the ceiling and the name of each child was read aloud continuously.

 It doesn’t seem like any time since I took Student Ambassadors to Poland and we visited Auschwitz, one of the death camps.
 None of us will ever be the same.
 I, as a Christian, walked beside a young Jewish student who laid flowers at the very wall where so many were executed.
 I noticed that he wore his shorts but respectfully put on a tie and sports jacket as he approached the wall.

 As we traveled, this same young man also wanted to find the apartment building where the Israeli Olympic team had been murdered by terrorists.
 We looked and looked; finally finding a small plaque outside an apartment building to remember the event.
 Given the gravity of this terrible tragedy, it seemed far too small.

 Our student group spent time looking at the ovens where the bodies were burned.
 One amazing fact was that the home of the military commander and his family was right next to the grounds of Auschwitz.
 We saw the place where he was executed after the war by hanging.
 Eye glasses, shoes and suitcases were piled high in glass cases.
 One could see the torture chambers where a cross was scratched into the wall…indicating that not only Jews were interned there, but political prisoners and Christians.